fiduswriter/simple-datatables/docs/documentation/Upgrading.md

 Version 6.0 is the biggest update to simple-datatables since version 1.0.
 I do not expect similar changes in the the next few years.

+* The source of truth used to be the `<tr>`-elements that simple-datatables would collect from the initial table or new `<tr>`-elements that it would create later on based upon configuration.
+Exporting data or searching through the data would involve looking through these elements and their contents.
+In version 6, the source of truth is the data that can be found in [`datatable.data`](data).
+To access the data, look at `dataTable.data.data` (row data) and `dataTable.data.headings` (heading data).

+* If an initial table DOM is provided it is converted to the internal format first.
+If data is provided in some other way, it is directly stored in the internal data storage without going through the DOM first.
+The table DOM is then rendered and later on rerendered based on that data using [diffDOM](https://github.com/fiduswriter/diffDOM).

+* Incoming data is no longer converted to strings by default.
+Up to version 5, a side-effect of the data internal data storage being run in the form of HTML elements was that any datatype that was not a string was automatically converted to be a string.
+This is no longer the case.
+In the internal data storage, numbers, boolean values, etc. are kept in their original format and will only be converted to strings when shown in the DOM.
+For formats where it's unclear how it should be rendered as a string, a separate string (`text`) can be provided.

+* You can no longer manually add things to the table DOM and expect for it to stay in place.
+In version 5 and prior to that, you could add your own custom classes/attributes to `<table>`/`<tr>`/`<td>`-elements and expect for these to stay in place.
+That is no longer possible with 6.
+If you want to add specific class names, look at either [configuring the class names](classes) used by simple-datatables, or at adding extra classes using the [`rowRender`](rowRender) configuration option.

 * Rendering of cells and rows works differently now.
 Previously you would modify a row by using the `render`-method of a column.
-That no longer works, but there is now instead a `rowRender` configuration option that can be used to modify how rows are rendered.
+That no longer works, but there is now instead a [`rowRender`](rowRender) configuration option that can be used to modify how rows are rendered.
 The options available to the `render` method have also changed.

 Instead of: